aws-cloudformation/cloudformation-cli-hooks-extension/README.md

 ### Usage

 All of these commands are meant to be run from inside your pre-initialized Hooks project directory.
 You can initialize a new project by using the `cfn init` command from the [CloudFormation CLI](https://github.com/aws-cloudformation/cloudformation-cli?tab=readme-ov-file#command-init).
+All of the commands use the `cfn hook` prefix, ex. `cfn hook describe`.

-#### Command: describe-hook
+#### Command: describe

-To get more details about hook versions registered in your account, use the `describe-hook` command.
+To get more details about hook versions registered in your account, use the `describe` command.
 This will return the following properties:

 - Description
 - Created at